matthaneburger/alwaysSunnyCommits/README.md

-# randomCommitsTest
+# montyPythonCommits

-Testing GitHub Workflows to see if I can randomly commit to this repository every day because apparently, GitHub Commit History matters and I don't feel like retroactively changing my git commit history.
+This repository commits a MPATHG quote on a scheduled job to fake my GitHub commit history because it matters for some reason. :)

 I have no shame.